 Getting to Boggy Hole

 We had spent the last 5 days exploring Uluru-Kata Tjuta National Park, Kings Canyon and Palm Valley, as avid campers we had heard of Boggy Hole and were keen to seek out something a little different and more remote.
-A short drive from our Palm Valley campsite we were met with a gravel road that led us to the sandy entry of the Finke River Track.

 Where is Boggy Hole?